I want some recommended methods to improve unsatisfactory real-time application performance.

 Use these performance tools:

-Run Performance Advisor from the Simulink® Analysis > Performance Tools menu and apply the advice that it provides.
+Run Performance Advisor.
+On the Debug tab, click Performance Advisor and apply the advice that it provides.
 See Improve Performance of Multirate Model and Sample Time and Throughput in Real-Time Applications.

 Configure a real-time application for profiling, run it, and call